 Why Does My Car Make a Clicking Noise When I Try to Start It?

-It may be daunting when you start the engine but the car won’t start but clicks instead.
-The sound usually comes from the driver side, somewhere around the steering wheel and is very annoying.
-In this blog, we have analyzed some of the potential causes for the issue that will help you diagnose the problem and take the next step.
-Here, we will describe the potential causes for a clicking noise, methods to diagnose it and signs when you need to seek a professional’s help.
+Hearing the sound coming from the driver’s side, somewhere around the steering wheel, is very annoying when idling your car.
+In this article, we have analyzed some of the potential causes of the issue, which will help you diagnose the problem and take the next step.
+Here, we will describe the possible causes of a strange clicking noise your vehicle starts to produce, methods for analyzing it, and signs indicating when you need to seek professional help.

 Most probably, the battery is dead.
-The clicking noise is a classic sign.
+The clicking noise is a classic warning sign.
 Check the battery voltage or try jump-starting it.
-If the car starts with a jump, your battery likely needs replacing.
+If the car starts with a jump, your battery likely needs to be replaced.
 Also, check the battery terminals for corrosion and make sure they’re tight.

-If the battery’s fine and you’re still having trouble, it could be the starter motor.
-But start with the battery; it’s the most common culprit.
+If the battery’s fine (it’s the most common culprit) and you’re still having trouble, it could be the starter motor.

 Is it a dead battery if I hear a clicking noise?

-Dead or low battery is likely the most frequent cause that will cause a car to click when it is started.
-The battery might not be charged enough to spin the starter motor but just cause it to make a clicking noise when it attempts to engage.
-It usually comes with dim lights or non-functional accessories.
+A dead or low battery is likely the most frequent cause of a car clicking when it is started.
+The battery may not be charged enough to spin the starter motor, but it will still cause it to make a clicking noise when attempting to engage.
+The sound is coming with dim lights or non-functional accessories.

-Besides, one of cells may be bad due to corrosion.
+- Alternatively, the summer heat may have killed it, and the problem is now manifesting in cold weather when the demand on the battery is significantly higher.
+Besides, one of the cells may be bad due to corrosion.
 You can try cleaning up the corrosion and then jump it.
-This will possibly save you a new battery and a couple hundred dollars.
+This will possibly save you a new battery and a couple of hundred dollars.

 Could a bad starter be the reason for the clicking sound?